UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 - UTSA is 9-4 against the spread and 12-1 overall in games when it puts up more than 19.5 points.

-- This year, the Roadrunners have 12 turnovers, nine fewer than the Aztecs have takeaways (21).
+- The Roadrunners have 12 giveaways this season, while the Aztecs have 21 takeaways .

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.